bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 #### Polymorphism à la carte
-Operations are implemented by functions of matching type through a explicitly declared specialisation binding validly within the declaring a context of a library or module.
+Operations are implemented by functions of matching type through a explicitly declared specialisation binding validly within the declaring context of a library or module.

 		(`auto equal-ints eq [Int])

-The [tagged form](#tagged-forms) `` `auto `` declares the automatic (implicit) specialisation of the function `equal-ints` to the operation `eq` when that is required for the a _type variable_ `T` of actual type `Int`.
+The [tagged form](#tagged-forms) `` `auto `` declares the automatic (implicit) specialisation of the function `equal-ints` to the operation `eq` where the _type variable_ `T` is of actual type `Int`.
 So in this example `equal-ints` has to be similar to:

 		fn equal-ints :: Int a -> Int b -> Bool = a == b